dymmond/edgy/docs/admin/admin.md

 !!!
 Warning
     Prior to version `0.32.4` examples used `settings.admin_config.admin_prefix_url` for the `Include` `path` parameter.
-    This was inaccurate and let to problems for reverse proxy users.
+    This was inaccurate and led to problems for reverse proxy users.

 ## Excluding models